tatey/aviary/README.md

 * MiniTest
 * Webmock

+## Why the Name?

+Aviary is defined as "A large cage for keeping birds in".
+Replace cage with "photo gallery" and birds with "tweets".

 ## Copyright

 Copyright © 2010 Tate Johnson.
 Aviary is released under the MIT license.
 See LICENSE for details.